 Founder and lead guide Eveleen Coyle was born and raised in Dublin, she lives in the city and is an experienced family cook and cookbook author.
 Eveleen devises and plans the Trails along with the great FFT guides and keeps abreast of all the new and exciting food developments in her native city.

 Róisín Fallon’s curiosity about and passion for good food goes back to her childhood, her whole family were involved in the food industry.
-Róisín has worked as an advisor on many food projects, Fallon & Byrne in Exchequer Street in Dublin and of course, on the Dublin Tasting Trail.
+Róisín has worked as an advisor on many food projects, including Fallon & Byrne in Exchequer Street in Dublin and of course, on the Fab Food Tasting Trail.

 Novelist Chris Binchy is a fully trained chef and was restaurant critic for The Sunday Tribune.
 Chris is published by Harper Collins and when not leading our Tasting Trails he spends his days working on his next book.

 Dee Laffan is a freelance food writer and editor.
 She is a member of the Food Writers' Guild and Convivium Leader of Dublin's Slow Food Chapter.
 Formerly editor Easy Food magazine, she has written for The Irish Independent and Sunday Independent.